redpwn/rcds/docs/index.rst

 At its core, rCDS only handles building the Docker containers and preparing all assets for a challenge (description, files, etc.)---everything else is handled by a :doc:`backend <backends/index>`.

+rCDS does not rely on any system dependencies other than its Python dependencies.
+It does not shell out to system commands for performing any operations, and thus does not need the Docker CLI installed; it just needs to be able to connect to a Docker daemon.

 GitLab CI
 ---------